-Required Courses: Early Childhood Area of Emphasis (25 credits)

-EDU505 Collaboration & Advocacy in the Early Childhood Community

-EDU546 Behavioral and Social Interventions of Early Learners.

-EDU575 Science and Math in Early Childhood: A STEM Approach

-EDU580 Student Teaching
+Required Courses: Core (15 credits) EDU555 Trends and Issues in 21st Century Education EDU560 Curriculum and Assessment for Student Learning EDU570 Teaching and Learning with Technology EDU610 Educational Research Methods and Design EDU635 Master's in Education Capstone\

+Required Courses: Early Childhood Area of Emphasis (25 credits) EDU505 Collaboration & Advocacy in the Early Childhood Community EDU525 Advanced Child Development EDU530 Leadership of Early Childhood Programs EDU535 Strategies for Early Literacy Development EDU540 Teaching Young Children with Diverse Needs EDU546 Behavioral and Social Interventions of Early Learners.
+EDU575 Science and Math in Early Childhood: A STEM Approach EDU580 Student Teaching

-EDU635 is a pass/no pass course.
+\ EDU635 is a pass/no pass course.
 Students who do not have a finished capstone approved by the Education Department chair at the conclusion of EDU635 will repeat the course for credit.